grafana/grizzly/docs/content/authentication.md

 # Authentication and Configuration

-Grizzly supports 'contexts' (much like `kubectl` contexts), allowing users to maintain configuration for multiple Grafana (and Mimir and Synthetic Monitoring) systems.
+Authentication for Grizzly can be configured in two ways: using environment variables and through Grizzly's own 'context' support (much like `kubectl` contexts).

+Environment variables are suitable for use against a single system, and best suited to CI and automation scenarios.

+Grizzly contexts allow easy switching between multiple configurations and are best suited to workstation use.

+# Using Grizzly Contexts

 By default, the `default` context is used.
 We will discuss how to use the default context first, then explain how to use multiple contexts thereafter.

-## Settings

 > **NOTE**: If you have used Grizzly previously with environment variables, you can initialise the `default` context from your environment simply with `grr config import`.